zhullyb/monyhar/monyhar/docs/linux/minidump_to_core.md

 # Linux Minidump to Core

-On Linux, Chromium can use Breakpad to generate minidump files for crashes.
+On Linux, Monyhar can use Breakpad to generate minidump files for crashes.
 It is possible to convert the minidump files to core files, and examine the core file in gdb, cgdb, or Qtcreator.
 In the examples below cgdb is assumed but any gdb based debugger can be used.